Advancing wholesale tokenized markets in Australia

 - Testing real-money settlement models without introducing systemic risk

-Traditional systems lack the flexibility to support tokenised assets at scale, while purely public blockchain networks may not meet regulatory or operational requirements for wholesale markets.
+Today’s traditional systems lack the flexibility to support tokenized assets at scale, while purely public blockchain networks may not meet regulatory or operational requirements for wholesale markets.

 - Support regulated, private transaction environments